bahmanmdd/bahmanmdd.github.io/SEARCH_FIX.md

-# Search Button Fix ✅ FIXED
+# Search Button Fix ⚠️ IN PROGRESS

-**Status:** Search functionality is now working properly both locally and in production!
+**Status:** Search button is currently DISABLED in the navbar.
+The functionality needs to be properly implemented before re-enabling.

+**Last Updated:** 2025-12-07

 ## Problem
 The search button on the website wasn't working.
 When clicked, nothing happened.